 Prolonged sitting reduces blood flow throughout the body and consequently to the brain.
 The brain must receive a constant supply of oxygen rich blood to keep us alive.
 The more we sit, the more restricted blood flow is, the less blood flow to the brain.
 Being alert and switched on requires a constant flow of blood to the brain, but unfortunately the lack of blood flow when sitting for long periods of time can see concentration levels dip.
 This can obviously have an impact on someone’s job, driving or any activity that requires a certain degree of concentration.

 Lastly, to put everything into perspective, this is not a topic to take lightly and more of us should be aware of the implications of a sedentary lifestyle in and out of work.
 Having a basic education and education others is what will help our society to be a healthier one.
 Research has been published showing a link to conditions such as specific types of cancer, diabetes, liver kidney problems.
 So not just the simple back pain that we all moan about each day.

--Try and exercise for 30 minutes per day
+- Try to exercise for at least 30 minutes per day